native AI syntax for Python

 The ?[...] operator

-embeds a model call anywhere a value can go.
+embeds a model call anywhere a value fits.
+The

 # inject runtime values with f-string syntax